calvinrewindx/rewindx-landing/content/Rewind_X_Lightpaper_PUBLIC_v1.2.md

 **Protected Transfer:** A token transfer initiated through Rewind X that includes a time-bounded reversal window before final settlement.

-**Rewind Window:** The configurable period (24 hours standard, up to 48 hours with NFT tiers) during which the sender can rewind a Protected Transfer.
+**Rewind Window:** The configurable period (default 24 hours; minimum 5 minutes; up to 48 hours with NFT tiers) during which the sender can rewind a Protected Transfer.

 **Rewind:** The action of reversing a Protected Transfer, returning funds to the original sender.

-**Fragment NFT:** A transferable on-chain proof index minted to a sender on their first successful rewind and updated on subsequent rewinds.
-Records cumulative stats and the latest rewind record; links cryptographically to underlying transfer data.
-If transferred, the sender's mapping clears and next rewind mints a new Fragment.
-Ownership may change; the proof attests to on-chain facts, not the current holder's identity.
+**Fragment NFT:** A transferable on-chain proof object minted to a sender on their first successful rewind and updated on subsequent rewinds.
+It stores cumulative stats plus the latest rewind record; underlying transfer records and events remain the source of truth.
+Transferability allows consolidation in audit/compliance wallets and does not imply identity or reputation of the current holder.

 **Deterministic Settlement:** The protocol's guarantee that transfer outcomes depend solely on on-chain conditions with no manual intervention or subjective judgment.